shimna-puthanayil/fix-it/README.md

 ## Description

 This is a single page MERN application built for rental agents, owners and tenants to effectively manage the property maintenance tasks.
 This simple solution helps tenants to manage their complaints and get updated on the progress.
 The application also helps both property agents and owners to track the issues.
-The following are core functionalities of the application.

 ## Features